It pays to be certified – at least in the realm of project management.

 - Project management professional training: Last but not least, you’ll need to complete 35 hours of project management specific training from a Registered Education Provider (REP).
 GoSkills is an REP and our PMP Certification Training course provides the required 35 hours of project management education.
 You can view the number of PDUs each of our project management courses is worth here.

-* A secondary degress is defined as a high school diploma, associate’s degree, or global equivalent.
+* A secondary degree is defined as a high school diploma, associate’s degree, or global equivalent.

 Step 2: Complete the application